Pamet River marsh at golden hour, Truro Cape Cod

 Our Mission

-"The Friends of Pamet River exists to protect, restore, and share the ecological and cultural heritage of the Pamet watershed — for the communities who live alongside it, and the generations who will inherit it."
+"The Friends of Pamet River exists to protect, restore, and share the ecological and cultural heritage of the Pamet watershed — for all to enjoy and for generations to come."

 — Friends of Pamet River Founding Statement, 2026